Working group on Depredation

 The WG also aims at developing management strategies to prevent depredation from starting, and subsequently spreading, in fishing areas where it has not been reported.

 - An initial workshop in 2015/2016 aiming at presenting the full current state of knowledge on depredation on demersal longlining fishing in Toothfish fisheries, and mitigation solutions, as well as identifying the milestones to be reached in years to come by the various participants in the various fields;

-- A second workshop two years later aiming at presenting how depredation has evolved in the studied areas and what findings resulted from the issues that were addressed in the initial workshop.
+- A second workshop three to four years later aiming at presenting how depredation has evolved in the studied areas and what findings resulted from the issues that were addressed in the initial workshop.